 Lessons are about to be learnt in and out of the classroom, even if education isn’t the first thing on the agenda…

-Featuring an all-star cast, here's a quick guide to who's who in the Channel 4 drama which is returning for a second series.
+Featuring an all-star cast, here's a quick guide to who's who in the Channel 4 drama which is returning for a third series.

 Missy Booth – Poppy Lee Friar

 However, there’s also a rebellious side to Missy.
 Her toughness and opinionated streak means that she gets herself into trouble - a lot.
 Her mouth can run away with itself and once she’s said something she’ll never retract it.
-The boys think Missy is amazing and she knows how to get what she wants when it comes to them - although series two will see her first ever romance.
+The boys think Missy is amazing and she knows how to get what she wants when it comes to them.

 Nasreen (Nas) Paracha – Amy-Leigh Hickman

 Nas is the yin to Missy’s yang and she’s been Missy’s neighbour and best friend for years.
 While Missy is the smart-mouthed one, Nas is the brains.
 She’s academic, intelligent and has a questioning mind.

 Kaneez’s eldest, Nas is the apple of her mum’s eye and is destined to make something of herself.
 However, the family have struggled with her sexuality and what it means for their community.